Man sentenced in 2020 murder of 92-year-old

-Reeaz Khan, 24, of Richmond Hill was sentenced on Thursday to 22 years to life in prison by Queens Supreme Court Justice Kenneth Holder for the murder and attempted rape of a 92-year-old woman near her home in January 2020, where he left her to die after attacking her in the freezing temperatures.
+Reeaz Khan, 24, of Richmond Hill, was sentenced to 22 years to life in prison by Queens Supreme Court Justice Kenneth Holder for the murder and attempted rape of a 92-year-old woman near her home in January 2020, where he left her to die after attacking her in the below freezing temperatures.

 Khan pleaded guilty to the charges on June 20 of this year.